swarnpriya/eBPF_notes/Plan.md

   level is satisfied at byte-code level instead at C-level?

 ## Koka approach vs Rust approach?
-- Koka can reason about termination as the type declarations in Koka is limited to finite inductive types.
-Rust does not provide termination.
+- Koka can reason about termination because of its strong type system and the type declarations in Koka is limited to finite inductive types.
+Rust does not provide termination guarantees.
 - Rust provides memory aquire and release features like ```acquire``` and ```drop```.
 The ownership works using these rules in Rust:
   - Each value in Rust has an owner.
   - There can be only one owner at a time.